The Catalyst Cloud

 On my way home from work one day, I noticed a single cumulus cruising above the highway.
 While the rest of the misty formations hung nebulous and inert, the cloudling moved like it had somewhere to be.
 At a stoplight, I snapped a photo.
 Weird, I know, but that’s who I am.
 The light turned green, and as I neared the cream puff again, it changed directions.
 I joked to myself, “Who’s driving that thing?”
 And a little voice in my head said, could be anyone.

 That answer wormed a path through my imagination and unlocked a latent desire within me to write.
 Soon, I had outlines, timelines, character pages, sketches, folders of research, a hundred more photos of bouffant clouds, and an eagerness to cultivate my story during the wee hours, Sundays, and any other free moment life afforded me.
 I grew to love Rex, my protagonist, and the world he discovers.
-And now, book one of the Skyclyffe series will be published soon.
+And now, book one of the Skyclyffe series is published.
 Best part yet?
 I’m not done.
 Writing is with me to stay, and I’m having a ball as I delve into the next installment of Rex’s journey.